scrage/doom_maps/README.md

 **Build Time:** about 4 weeks per each map.

 <p>
-This WAD exists because decino plays Doom. -- Thank you man, you rock.
+This WAD exists because decino plays Doom. -- Thank you man, you rock!
 </p>

 <p>